United States criminal procedure: Sentencing

 If a defendant is found guilty, sentencing follows, often at a separate hearing after the prosecution, defense, and court have developed information based on which the judge will craft a sentence.
 The United States Sentencing Commission has promulgated guidance on what restitution and prison terms should be assessed for different crimes.
 In capital cases, a separate "penalty phase" occurs, in which the jury determines whether to recommend that the death penalty should be imposed.
 As with the determination of guilt phase, the burden is on the prosecution to prove its case, and the defendant is entitled to take the stand in his or her own defense, and may call witnesses and present evidence.
-When the court has pronounced a sentence, a court order is issued in some cases.
-If it appears from the complaint or affidavits filed with the complaint that there are sufficient grounds to believe that an offense has been committed and that the accused has committed it, a warrant of arrest for that accused shall be issued to any officer authorized by law.
-At the prosecutor's request, a judge must issue a summons in place of the arrest warrant.
-More than one warrant or summons may be issued for one complaint.
-If the defendant fails to appear on the summons, an arrest warrant will be issued.
-The Federal Rules of Criminal Procedure in the U.S. District Courts in Chapter 2, Pre-Trial Proceedings, contain Rules 4 and 5, which regulate in detail how an arrest warrant can be issued and how it must be executed.

 Appeals

 After sentencing, the case enters the post conviction phase.
 Usually the defendant begins serving the sentence immediately after the sentence is issued.
 The defendant may appeal the outcome of his trial to a higher court.
 American appellate courts do not retry the case.
 These courts only examine the record of the proceedings of the lower court to determine if errors were made that require a new trial, resentencing, or a complete dismissal of the charges.
 The prosecution may not appeal after an acquittal, although it may appeal under limited circumstances before the verdict is rendered.
 The prosecution may also appeal the sentence itself.
 Increasingly, there is also a recognition that collateral consequences of criminal charges may result from the sentence that are not explicitly part of the sentence itself.